Rakshya19/BattleShip/README.md

 # BattleShip

 This project is created in visual studio 2019 community version.
-All the methods are tested on postman.
+All the methods are tested on swagger.

 ## Create Board
 Board is created with 10 rows and 10 columns